Home/NBA

 USA Today via Reuters

 Mamba Day saw more Kobe & Gigi murals unveiled in Los Angeles and beyond.
-Artistic tributes to Kobe Bryant abound but to Louie Palsino, it’s a single manifestation of his dedication and effort.
+Artistic tributes to Kobe Bryant abound, but to Louie Palsino, it’s a single manifestation of his dedication and effort.
 And that has been destroyed twice.
-The LA-based artist who goes by ‘Sloe Motion’ has gone through to two heartbreaking instances in the span of months.
+The LA-based artist who goes by ‘Sloe Motion’ has gone through two heartbreaking instances in the span of months.
 For a third (and possibly final) time, Palsino ceremonially revealed his redone Kobe mural.

-ESPN Los Angeles personality and insider of all things Lakers, Dodgers, and Rams, Steve Mason did the big reveal.
+ESPN Los Angeles personality and insider of all things Lakers, Dodgers, and Rams, Steve Mason, did the big reveal.
 “New Kobe Bryant mural after a weekend celebrating the Mamba’s birthday and 8/24 by @MotionsSloe and MVP, our own @VeniceMase 👏” ESPN reported.

 ADVERTISEMENT